Carleton University: Tunnel system

 In 2019, Carleton introduced a new wayfinding system to assist students, faculty, and visitors in navigating the tunnel networking, using a metro-style map to display the network.

 Student housing

-Carleton has eleven student residence buildings clustered together in the northwest section of campus, and are connected to the university's tunnel system.
-The first residence buildings constructed on campus were the Renfrew and Lanark Houses, which began accommodating students in 1962.

 In 1969, the university introduced the first co-educational dormitories in North America.
 Since then, the university has gradually expanded the number of dormitories as enrolment has risen.
 On-campus housing at Carleton is configured in traditional and suite-style residences, with the latter offering students a kitchenette shared between four students.
 Unlike most collegiate dormitories, bathroom facilities are usually shared between two rooms, in contrast to the typical communal bathrooms.
 Residence floors are staffed by dedicated Residence Fellows, upper-year students hired by the university's Department of Housing and Residence Life Services to provide personal and academic support to students.

-Although the majority of students housed on-campus are first-year students, Frontenac House is reserved for returning second-year students, while Leeds House is reserved for upper-year and graduate students.
-Teraanga Commons serves as a hub for students living in residences, as it houses The Caf, the university's main dining hall, the Residence Reception Desk, a Starbucks location, and Abstentions, a convenience store operated by the Rideau River Residence Association (RRRA), which functions as the student government for residence students.

-During the summer months, some residence halls are turned over to Conference Services for use as hotels for visiting school and tourist groups to Ottawa.
-The Canadian Armed Forces uses some facilities, notably Glengarry House and Teraanga Commons, to house and feed the Ceremonial Guard, which conducts the renowned Changing of the Guard ceremony on Parliament Hill and posts sentries at Rideau Hall.
-It is possible to see practice marches and drills occurring on campus during this season.